onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
-      Like "askname", many standard library functions can return values. bufio::scanline is an interesting example of this.
-We can read the documentation for this function in our terminal by running the "haredoc bufio::scanline" command&nbsp;&mdash; try this now.
+      Like "askname", many standard library functions can return values.
+      `bufio::scanline` is an interesting example of this.
+We can read the documentation for this function in our terminal by running the `haredoc bufio::scanline` command&nbsp;&mdash; try this now.

       This function's signature (the combination of its parameters and return type) is a bit more complex in that it can return one of several kinds, or *types*, of values, forming what's referred to as a *tagged union*.
-The one we're interested in is []u8, which is a "slice" of bytes containing the line we want to read.
-It can also return io::EOF, which indicates that the "end of file" was reached, or io::error, which indicates that an I/O error occurred.
+The one we're interested in is `[]u8`, which is a "slice" of bytes containing the line we want to read.
+It can also return `io::EOF`, which indicates that the "end of file" was reached, or `io::error`, which indicates that an I/O error occurred.

-      Run the "haredoc io::error" command, and note the "!" *error flag* which prepends the signature, which signifies that io::error is an *error type*.
+      Run the `haredoc io::error` command, and note the `!` *error flag* which prepends the signature, which signifies that io::error is an *error type*.
-      Now run the "haredoc io::EOF" command and note the absence of the "!" error flag.
+      Now run the `haredoc io::EOF` command and note the absence of the `!` error flag.
 Encountering the end of the file is not considered an error.
-      The `!` in our program is an *error assertion operator*, which deals with the error case as we described before, leaving []u8 and io::EOF remaining.
+      The `!` in our program is an *error assertion operator*, which deals with the error case as we described before, leaving `[]u8` and `io::EOF` remaining.

-      To address this, we use the `as` operator to interpret the value as if it were a []u8&nbsp;&mdash; this is called a type assertion.
+      To address this, we use the `as` operator to interpret the value as if it were a `[]u8`&nbsp;&mdash; this is called a type assertion.
 Like other assertions, the compiler will check our work and, if proven wrong, will cause the program to crash.
 You can simulate this case by pressing Ctrl+D in your terminal emulator instead of entering your name.